Officials seek to calm public as new virus cases reported in New York, Rhode Island

 State and local authorities are stepping up testing for the illness Sunday as the number of new cases grew nationwide.

-He said the patent contracted the virus while in Iran and is now isolated.
+He said the patient contracted the virus while in Iran and is now isolated.

+In a statement released Sunday night, he said "the patient, a woman in her late 30s, contracted the virus while traveling abroad in Iran, and is currently isolated in her home.

 "There is no reason for undue anxiety—the general risk remains low in NY," the governor said on Twitter.
 "We are diligently managing this situation."